SCPR/kpcc-data-team/guides/viz_standards/readme.md

 Those visualizations can be adapted for publication.
 Packages like [ggplot2](http://ggplot2.org/) and [ggthemes](https://github.com/jrnold/ggthemes) can be used to get those images ready for primetime.
 We recently [featured R visualizations in a story](http://www.scpr.org/news/2015/02/18/49905/water-main-break-submerges-vehicles-in-hollywood/) for the first time.

 Standards for our R visualizations are a work in progress.
-Those can be found here[TK--R standards], as well R code for spitting out viz.
+Those can be found here[TK--R standards], along with sample of R code for spitting out viz.

 **Advantages**
 - Can adapt visualizations created during [EDA](http://en.wikipedia.org/wiki/Exploratory_data_analysis)